 Yes.
 We’ve received many questions in our company history as a Roots Dresser distributor on: “How do I install the IMCW2 Micro Corrector Head?”
-In this (hopefully short) article, I’ll walk you through the steps to install the IMCW2 Head unit.
+In this (hopefully short) post, we’ll walk you through the steps to install the IMCW2 Head.

 What are the benefits?

-The IMC/W2 Micro Corrector is the only version of a Roots Gas Meter that accurately measure BOTH pressure and temperature compensation.
-Other versions such as the CTR (Counter), are unaware of the line pressure or temperature.
+The IMC/W2 Micro Corrector is the only version of a Dresser Roots Gas Meter that accurately measures BOTH pressure and temperature compensation.
+Other versions such as the CTR (Counter), are unaware of the line pressure or temperature, which offers non-compensated readings.
 What’s more is by purchasing the Windows USB User Terminal Software and the IMC to PC Programming Cable you can have access to many extra features (Data Logging, Adjusting Alarms etc.).

 When gas is compressed more of it will flow through the meter.
-That makes sense, right?
+That makes sense though, right?
 Of course in most cases accuracy is incredibly important when measuring gas flow in billing efficiency.
 Ultimately putting more money back into your pocket.

 Where can I purchase one?